-If the administration determines that the status of LOA is more appropriate than a Voluntary Withdrawal, the changed status may thus be reflected on the student record of W (withdrawal) are recorded on the student's academic for administrative purposes.
-In this case, the student will be transcript for each in-progress course if the withdrawal notice notified of the term for readmit which would not exceed the six months permitted for the LOA status.
+If the administration determines that the status of LOA is more appropriate than a Voluntary Withdrawal, the changed status may thus be reflected on the student record for administrative purposes.
+In this case, the student will be all in-progress grades at the time of submission, combined notified of the term for readmit which would not exceed the six months permitted for the LOA status.